 Minnesota is one of the most progressive states when it comes to car seat safety laws.
 This article will tell you about the Minnesota car seat laws, including which type of child restraint is allowed in a car, how to keep your child safe, and where can you find the laws.

-Minnesota Car Seat Law
+- Minnesota Rear-facing Car Seat Law

 Minnesota Car Seat Laws